annoawesome/lamia-ai/README.md

 3) Engagement.
 Writing *with* the AI, as opposed to the AI writing *for* you, is a deeply engaging process.
 You have far more direct control compared to regular prompting, though this comes at the slight cost of requiring some writing skill.

 ## Privacy
-Lamia automatically encrypts all the stories you write.
-If you use the desktop app, all data will be kept local and nothing is sent back to us.
+LamiaAI automatically encrypts all the stories you write.
+If you use the desktop app, all data will be kept local and nothing* is sent back to us.

 Running models locally is fully supported.
 Currently, LamiaAI only supports the KoboldCpp API, though other APIs aren't off the table.

+> \* *The LamiaAI desktop app does not send any data, with the exception of frontend error reports.*